boudrejp/BeginningDataScience/DataScienceR/DataScienceResources.md

 # Data Science Resources
 Additional videos, documentation, articles, etc. that may help you in conducting your data science project.
+If any of these links are broken, please open an issue for this repository.

 ### Helpful R packages with their Documentation
 * Dyplr